Lululemon Mission Statement, Vision & Core Values Explained

 "To be the experiential brand that ignites a community of people living the sweatlife."

 The inconsistency matters less than the direction.
-Both formulations point to the same strategic north star: Lululemon isn't trying to be the biggest apparel company by volume.
-It's trying to own a category that barely existed before they created it, the intersection of premium athletic wear, wellness lifestyle, and community belonging.
+Both formulations point toward the intersection of premium athletic wear, wellbeing, and community belonging.

 What "Experiential Brand" Actually Means